john-db/bi-partition_function/README.md

 Optional arguments:

--s : Seed used for random number generation
+-s : Seed used for random number generation (defaults to 0 if not given)

 Example: From the partition_function directory execute: